Generalized Versality, Special Points, and Resolvent Degree for the Sporadic Groups: Resolvent Degree and the Sporadic Groups

 For each sporadic group $G$, Figure \ref{table:Dimensions of Projective Representations and Degrees of Invariants} records $\dim\lp \PP\lp V_G \rp \rp$ and a list of the degrees of the invariants we will use in what follows.
 Note that ordering of the groups in Figure \ref{table:Dimensions of Projective Representations and Degrees of Invariants} is determined by $\dim\lp \PP\lp V_G \rp \rp$.
 Our construction for $\JW$ does not require any invariants, so we leave the corresponding entry blank.
 Additionally, our proof will use the minimal dimensional permutation representation for the sporadic groups other than $\MOO$, $\MOW$, $\MWH$, and $\MWF$, hence Figure \ref{table:Dimensions of Projective Representations and Degrees of Invariants} includes $\dim\lp \PERM_G \rp$ as well.
 For each $G$, we denote this representation by $\PERM_G$ and observe that $\dim\lp \PERM_G \rp = [G:H]$, where $H$ is a maximal subgroup of $G$ of maximal order.
 For details on maximal subgroups, see \cite{DietrichLeePopiel2023} when $G=\MO$, \cite{Wilson2009} when $G=\FIWW$, $\FIWH$, $\FIWF$, $\JF$, $\THO$, and $\B$, \cite{Wilson2017} for a survey, and \cite{ConwayCurtisNortonParkerWilson1985}) for all other cases.

 We now introduce the notation required for Theorem \ref{thm:Bounds on the Resolvent Degree of the Sporadic Groups}.

 \begin{notation}[Notation for Theorem \ref{thm:Bounds on the Resolvent Degree of the Sporadic Groups}] Let $G$ be a sporadic group.
-When $m_d\lp \rho_G \rp = j$, we denote a basis for $\Sym_{\SCH(G)}^d\lp V_G^\vee \rp$ by $f_{d,1}^G,\dotsc,f_{d,j}^G$.
+When $m_d\lp \rho_G \rp = j$, we denote a basis for $\Sym_{a.G}^d\lp V_G^\vee \rp$ by $f_{d,1}^G,\dotsc,f_{d,j}^G$.
 When $j=1$, we simply write $f_d^G$.
+Without loss of generality, we order the basis such that the basis elements which are algebraically independent from lower degree invariants are listed first; see Remark \ref{rem:Non-Uniqueness of XG, YG, ZG} for more details.
 When the group $G$ is clear from context, we omit the superscript.
 Using this notation, we now define the relevant $G$-invariant subvarieties of $V_G$.
 Specifically, we will define a variety $X_G = Z_G \cap Y_G$.
 We begin with the cases where $Y_G$ is non-trivial:

 In the following cases, we have $X_G = Z_G$ and $Y_G = \PP\lp V_G \rp$:

 In the exceptional case of $\JW$, we further have that $X_{\JW} = Z_{\JW} = Y_{\JW} = \PP\lp V_{\JW} \rp = \PP^5$. \end{notation}